Virtuant/katacoda-scenarios/ansible/01-ansible-getting-started/step5.md

 #### Append public key to target's authorized_keys file

+2\.
 In order to inform the target about the ansible host's public SSH key, we need to connect to the target again:

 `exit`{{execute HOST1}}

+3\.
+Again, enter into the target host machine:

 `t`{{execute HOST1}}

+4\.
 The public SSH key of the Ansible host needs to be appended to the list of authorized_keys:

 `[ ! -d ~/.ssh ] && mkdir ~/.ssh; cat /shared_volume/ansible_id_rsa.pub >> ~/.ssh/authorized_keys`{{execute HOST1}}

+5\.
 Let us review the resulting file:

 `cat ~/.ssh/authorized_keys`{{execute HOST1}}